 Louise Makin, Chief Executive of BTG plc, said, “BTG has made strong progress in 2013.
 The acquisitions of TheraSphere® and EKOS Corporation, together with the recent approval of Varithena™, give us the platform to become a commercial and scientific leader in Interventional Medicine.
 With the continued strong financial underpin from our Specialty Pharmaceuticals and Licensing segments, we will continue to execute our commercial and development plans to deliver sustainable and profitable long-term growth.”

 Andy Burrows, Corporate and Investor Relations

 +44 (0)20 7575 1741; Mobile: +44 (0)7990 53060

 +44 (0)20 7831 3113

-BTG is an international specialist healthcare company that is developing and commercialising products targeting critical care, cancer and varicose veins.
+BTG is an international specialist healthcare company that is developing and commercializing products targeting acute care, cancer and vascular diseases.
 The company has diversified revenues from sales of its own marketed products and from royalties on partnered products, and is seeking to acquire new programmes and products to develop and market to specialist physicians.